Altered Landscape photographs

 03-07-20 Oso Creek_0137 5DMk3

-I have been writing a series of articles about landscape photography, which I think is equally applicable to nature or urban landscape locations.
-Most recently after I had been surprised by some photographic results, but then with that new knowledge, to then be able to pre-visualize and photograph similar locations and situations with intention.
+I have been writing a series of articles about landscape photography, which I think is equally applicable to nature or urban landscape genres.
+Most recently I had been surprised by some of my photographic results and then with that new knowledge, I was able to then able to pre-visualize and photograph similar locations and situations with intention.

 Someone asked me about altered landscape photography, as a type of photographic landscape niche to explore.
 My short answer; every landscape photograph has been altered to one degree or another, some just much more than others.
-Even for the most ardent purist, which I am certainly not, any post -adjustments to an image, is altering “reality”.
-I am guessing that some artists/photographers use the Altered adjective to help try and differentiate their artwork from others, but in reality it is to what degree do they alter the image.
+Even for the most ardent purist, which I am certainly not, any post-processing adjustments to an image, is essentially altering “reality”.
+I am guessing that some artists/photographers use the Altered adjective to help try and differentiate their artwork from others, but in reality it is to what degree is the image altered.

 I have heard some nature photographers insist that they do not change or alter anything within the landscape that they photograph, thus their work is a pure representation of nature.
 For me, that is more about being a documentary photographer than persuing a creative endeavor.
 I strive to interpret the natural and urban landscape as to the meaning and narrative I want to convey.
 I am not above removing somebody’s trash that was left and evident in the foreground, likewise a stray weed stem or a distracting rock.

-Case in point, the landscape above started with the “found” subject, posted below.
-Only change to my documentary photo is a slight adjustment to the color balance, which in RAW was captured at 4860 and I changed that 5000.
+Case in point, the photograph above started with a “found” landscape subject.
+The image below provides a wider environmental perspective of what I was working with.
+Only change to my initial ‘documentary’ photo is a slight adjustment to the color balance, which in RAW was captured at 4860 and I changed that 5000.
 Otherwise, without any other post-processing changes.
 Boring.

 So if anyone asks you if your landscape photographs have been altered, then proudly say that these most certainly have been profoundly altered!